jd-code76/provinent-scripture-study/README.md

 - **Study Notes**: Full Markdown support with live preview and export capabilities
 - **Verse Analysis**: Left-click any verse for analyis of a single verse with a side-by-side view of Strong's concordance (provided by [STEP Bible](https://www.stepbible.org)) and a Hebrew or Greek interlinear Bible (provided by [Bible Hub](https://biblehub.com/interlinear/))
 - **Verse Highlighting**: Right-click verses to highlight in one of six different colors for study emphasis
-- **Reference Bible**: Use the reference Bible to select from multiple translation options to compare with (NASB 1995, NASB 2020, ASV, KJV, ESV, GNV, BSB, NET, CSB, NIV, NKJV, and NLT)
+- **Reference Bible**: Use the reference Bible to select from multiple translation options to compare with (NASB 1995, NASB 2020, ASV, KJV, ESV, GNV, BSB, NET, CSB, NIV, NKJV, and NLT); this also sets the translation for Bible Gateway searches and the Verse Analysis popup

 ### Advanced Features
 - **Search Integration**: Built-in [Bible Gateway search](https://www.biblegateway.com/usage/) functionality